-Its important to make sure your daily log book is legible and kept consistent.
-This way, there will be no confusion or debatable information if someone else was to look through the log.
-Some of the things that may be helpful to note each in your daily log book from the construction site include:
+Its important to make sure your Daily Log is legible and kept consistent.
+This way, there will be no confusion or debatable information if someone else was to look through the Log.
+Some of the things that may be helpful to note in your Daily Log from the construction site include:

 - The work performed - what was and was not accomplished that day

 - Weather conditions - if this was a factor in what did or did not get done

 - Any materials purchased

 - Equipment used

 - Workforce - who was working on site that day

 - Any accidents or incidents that occurred

 - Any visitors/inspectors on the job - who they are and what their purpose was

 To help you stay organized on the job, Safety Meeting Outlines offers three different types of Construction & Maintenance Daily Log Books.
 The Green Standard Edition allows for a one-page log each day, the Blue Expanded Addition gives two pages per day, and the Pocket Edition daily log book is a smaller, 3-month log that can fit in your shirt or pants pocket.
 If you have questions about which Log is best for you or want to purchase one of your Daily Log Books, call Safety Meeting Outlines at (888) 665-3836 today!